CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 my_text.value = "Hello GitHub"
 ```

-For better readability, I recommend using the "walrus-operator" (Not making up the name).
+For better readability, I recommend using the "walrus-operator" (That's its actual name).
 This code does exactly the same as before:
 ```py
 ### Layout ###